 Preserved Meyer Lemons

-Any kind of lemon can be preserved, but I prefer to use the smooth-skinned and slightly sweet Meyer lemons.
+Any kind of lemon* can be preserved, but I prefer to use the smooth-skinned and slightly sweet Meyer lemons.
 Sometimes they are preserved whole, other times in halves.
+Me?
 I like to preserve wedges.
-To use lemons in recipes, the pulp is scraped away from the peel, which is quite easy to do once they are soft from fermenting for a month or more, and even easier when you are working with a wedge.

 Makes one pint-size jar